Creative Writing Faculty

 Dedication to Hunger: The Anorexic in Modern Culture

 Joseph Weil is an assistant professor who teaches poetry as well as fiction at both the graduate and undergraduate levels.
-Since 2008, four full length volumes of his poems have been published: What Remains (Night Shade, 2008) Painting the Christmas Trees (Texas Review Press), The Plumber's Apprentice (New York Quarterly books, 2009)), and most recently, The Great Grandmother Light, New and Selected (New York Quarterly books, 2013).
+Since 2008, five full length volumes of his poems have been published: What Remains (Night Shade, 2008) Painting the Christmas Trees (Texas Review Press), The Plumber's Apprentice (New York Quarterly books, 2009)), The Great Grandmother Light, New and Selected (New York Quarterly books, 2013), and most recently, A Night in Duluth (NYQ Books, 2016).
 Joseph Millar called The Great Grandmother Light, "a Fine, full blooded collection."
 The Toronto Quarterly featured The Great Grandmother Light in a full length interview with the author.
 The book was reviewed favorably in The American Reader, and is listed as one of the top 13 poetry collections of 2013 by the poet Sean Thomas Dougherty.
 Weil's poems, essays, reviews and stories appear or are forthcoming in The Paterson Literary review, MAGGY, Omnibus, The New Renaissance, The Saranac Review, Rattle, The Louisiana Review of Literature, Paddlefish, Best American Poems on line, the New York Times, and The Boston Review, among others.
 He has been featured on PBS' Fooling with Words with Bill Moyers, on NJPBS, in the Sunday section of the New York Times, and on Pacifica Radio.
 Weil also has the pleasure of having been quoted in the February 2009 issue of Notable quotes in the New Yorker.
 His work may be found in several anthologies, most recently Working Words by Coffee House press.
 He is fiction editor of Ragazine, former publisher/founder of Monk Books, current publisher of Cat in the Sun Press, and a frequent contributor to ThethePoetry.com, an international blog built by some of Weil's former students around his essays on poetry and literature.